rokath/tip/README.md

 ---

 ## 1. <a id='project-status'></a>Project Status

 ```diff
 --> Early experimental state!
 ```

-* Pack & Unpack works in a first   implementation
+* Pack & Unpack are working in a first implementation
 * `idTable.c` generation also ok, but the generated table might not be optimal.

 <!-- ABOUT THE PROJECT -->